guanquann/Stocksera/scheduled_tasks/README.md

 ### Scheduled Tasks to run if required

+#### scheduled_tasks/get_financial.py
+- Get financial data for companies.
+- Best to run this weekly.

 #### scheduled_tasks/get_failure_to_deliver.py
 - Get Failure to Deliver data from [SEC](https://www.sec.gov/data/foiadocsfailsdatahtm).
 - Download the txt file.
 You do not need to convert it to csv.
 The script automatically does it for you.